 Other UK qualifications

-Other UK qualifications will be considered on an individual basis and you are advised to contact the Admissions team on +44 1752 437333 or email: email@example.com.
+Other UK qualifications will be considered on an individual basis.
+If your qualification is not listed please contact the Admissions Team at email@example.com

-As part of our commitment to a fair and transparent admissions process, the Faculty of Medicine and Dentistry uses the UK Clinical Aptitude Test (UKCAT) in order to make more informed choices from amongst the many highly qualified applicants who apply for a place on the BMBS programme.
-UKCAT test results will be used, alongside the academic information contained on your UCAS form to select direct school leavers for interview.
+As part of our commitment to a fair and transparent admissions process, Peninsula Medical School uses the University Clinical Aptitude Test (UCAT) in order to make more informed choices from amongst the many highly qualified applicants who apply for a place on the BMBS programme.
+UCAT test results will be used alongside the above listed qualifications to select Direct School Leavers for interview.
 You will be required to meet a minimum overall target score which is set and reviewed annually by the Admissions Advisory Panel.

-The UK Clinical Aptitude Test (UKCAT) threshold score applied to determine candidate selection for interview can alter each year and is influenced by overall candidate performance in the UKCAT and the number and quality of applications received.
-Below are examples of the score thresholds applied during the 2012, 2013, 2014 and 2015 admissions cycles.
-Please note that all thresholds needed to be met.
+The University Clinical Aptitude Test (UCAT) threshold score applied to determine candidate selection for interview can alter each year and is influenced by overall candidate performance in the UCAT and the number and quality of applications received.
+Below are examples of the score thresholds applied during the 2016-2019 admissions cycles and the requirement for 2020 entry.

 | Year of entry